 Alexander Hamilton was a guest at what is now Manhattan’s oldest house, which was also briefly the home of Aaron Burr, who killed Hamilton in a duel in 1804.
 For fans of the Hamilton musical, though, the museum holds even more significance.
 Lin-Manuel Miranda wrote portions of the show in this space—right in Aaron Burr’s former bedroom.

 4. Van Wyck Homestead Museum

 Thanks to its strategic location, this unassuming Dutch Colonial house became a supply depot for the Continental Army during the Revolutionary War.
-Historic figures who worked out of the site include George Washington, the Marquis de Lafayette, John Jay and our man Alexander Hamilton.
-Today the museum shows you how 19th Century New Yorkers lived by exploring Colonial crafts, original woodwork, paintings and more.
+Historic figures who worked out of the site include George Washington, the Marquis de Lafayette, John Jay, and Hamilton.
+Today, the museum shows you how 19th Century New Yorkers lived by exploring colonial crafts, original woodwork, paintings, and more.

 5. Fraunces Tavern Museum

 Another hotbed of Revolutionary War activity, Fraunces Tavern hosted a dinner party where Aaron Burr and Alexander Hamilton were both in attendance—just one week before their fateful duel.
 Today, the site is a museum as well as a bar and restaurant.
 Eat, drink, and be merry—just don’t get any ideas about pulling pistols in Weehawken.

 Alexander Hamilton and his wife Elizabeth are among the many famous New Yorkers buried at this lower Manhattan historical site, though this is the second incarnation of the church—the first one burned in 1776 after the British occupation.
 Today, the church is still active, and its grounds (including the cemetery) are open to the public.